argodeep/JS-Pipe-function/README.md

 1. _Get time difference from current time_.
 2. _Get sum of total from an array_.
 3. _Get file name and extension from s3 bucket asset url_.
-4. _get timer text in hours:min:sec format if duration is given in mins._
+4. _Get timer text in hours:min:sec format if duration is given in mins._

 ## Getting Started